 Coastside Protection Program

-The Midpeninsula Regional Open Space District's Coastside Protection Program became a reality on September 7, 2004, when the Certificate of Completion of Annexation extended the District's boundary to the Pacific Ocean from the City of Pacifica to the Santa Cruz County line.
+The District's Coastside Protection Program was implemented in September 2004 when the Midpen boundary was extended to the Pacific Ocean from the City of Pacifica to the Santa Cruz County line.
 The District spent more than 7 years developing the Program in collaboration with coastside residents and agricultural community.